Count's Feud

-The Count's Feud (Grevens Fejde), also called the Count's War, was a war of succession that raged in Denmark in 1534–36 and brought about the Reformation in Denmark.
-In the international context, it was part of the European wars of religion.
-The Count's Feud takes its name from the Protestant Count Christopher of Oldenburg, who supported the Catholic King Christian II, deposed in 1523, over the election of Christian III, a staunch Protestant who had already implemented Lutheranism as the state religion in Schleswig and Holstein in 1528.
+The Count's Feud (Grevens Fejde), sometimes referred to as the Count's War, was a Danish war of succession occurring from 1534 to 1536, which gave rise to the Reformation in Denmark.
+In the broader international context, it was a part of the European wars of religion.
+The Count's Feud derives its name from the Protestant count, Christopher of Oldenburg, who championed the claim to the throne of the deposed catholic king, Christian II (who was forced from power in 1523), rejecting Christian III's election.
+Christian III was a devoted protestant who had already established Lutheranism as the state religion in Schleswig and Holstein by 1528.

 Background

 After Frederick I's death in 1533, the Jutland nobility proclaimed his son, then Duke Christian of Gottorp, as king under the name Christian III.
-Meanwhile, Count Christopher (or Christoffer) organized an uprising against the new king, demanding that Christian II be set free.
+Meanwhile, Count Christopher, or Christoffer, organized an uprising against the new king, demanding that Christian II be set free.
 Supported by Lübeck and troops from Oldenburg and Mecklenburg, parts of the Zealand and Skåne nobilities rose up, together with cities such as Copenhagen and Malmø.

-The violence itself began in 1534, when a privateer captain who had earlier been in Christian II's service, Klemen Andersen, called Skipper Clement, at Count Christoffer's request instigated the peasants of Vendsyssel and North Jutland to rise up against the nobles.
+The violence began in 1534, when a privateer captain who had earlier been in Christian II's service, Klemen Andersen, called Skipper Clement, at Count Christoffer's request instigated the peasants of Vendsyssel and North Jutland to rise up against the nobles.
 The headquarters for the revolt came to be in Aalborg.
 A large number of manors were burned down in northern and western Jutland.
 On 10 August 1534, Count Christoffer accepted Skåne for Christian II's rule.
 The month before, Christoffer was heralded as regent on Christian II's behalf by the Zealand Council in Ringsted.

-The battles of Svenstrup and Aalborg
+Battles of Svenstrup and Aalborg

 An army of nobles under the leadership of Niels Brock and Holger Rosenkrantz was defeated at the Battle of Svenstrup on 16 October 1534.
 Christian III, in the meantime, forced a peace with Lübeck, from which great reinforcements could be freed up to fight against the rebels.
-Under the leadership of Johan Rantzau, the royal troops pursued the peasants all the way to Aalborg, where the latter, under the leadership of Skipper Clement, had taken refuge behind the city's fortifications.
+Under the leadership of Johan Rantzau, the royal troops pursued the peasants all the way to Aalborg, where the peasants, under the leadership of Skipper Clement, had taken refuge behind the city's fortifications.

 On 18 December, Rantzau's troops stormed the city, and it fell.
 At least 2,000 people are thought to have lost their lives in the storming of the city and in the plundering of the following days.
-For his part, Skipper Clement, badly wounded, managed to escape, but a few days later was recognized by a peasant in Storvorde east of Aalborg and handed over to Rantzau.
+For his part, Skipper Clement, badly wounded, managed to escape.
+A few days later he was recognized by a peasant in Storvorde east of Aalborg and handed over to Rantzau.
 Skipper Clement was later sentenced to death by the judicial council in Viborg and executed in 1536.